Aktualisiert: 25. Apr.

 Here, we have a beautiful cluster of so called Dark Honey Mushrooms (Armillaria ostoyae).

-So we drop them into hot & salted water
+So we drop them into hot and salted water.

-Next we strain the water & we let the mushrooms cool off.
+Next we strain the water and we let the mushrooms cool off.

-And when they are at room temperature, we add sliced onions, garlic & few bay leaves.
+And when they are at room temperature, we add sliced onions, garlic and few bay leaves.

 To help the Lactobacillus bacteria even more, we have another trick.
-We take a raw apple & we blend it with some liquid from a previous fermentation.
-That can be from Sauerkraut, Dill Pickles or something similar.
-This will provide not only extra bacteria but also more feeding ground for them
+We take a raw apple and we blend it with some liquid from a previous vegetable fermentation (like Sauerkraut, Dill Pickles, etc)).
+T

-That blended mixture you can add earlier or just like here, you can top the jar with it
+That blended mixture can be added earlier, or like here, you can top the jar with it.

-Next, we close the jar & shake it gently so that the liquid distributes better in our jar.
+Next, we close the jar and we shake it gently so that the liquid distributes better in our jar.